-Section 1.
 Delegation of Authority to Standing Committees.
-A Standing Committee must have a fixed topic, a fixed meeting schedule, a fixed membership, and must be chaired or co-chaired by a Member of the CoC.
+A Standing Section 1.
+Committee must have a fixed topic, a fixed meeting schedule, a fixed membership, and must be chaired or co-chaired by a Member of the CoC.
 Standing committees shall be reviewed as part of the annual review of the Governance Charter.
-The General Membership and/or the Board of Directors, by formal motion, may delegate some or all of their authority by creating Standing
+The General Membership and/or the Board of Directors, by formal motion, may delegate some or all of their authority by creating Standing Committees.

-Committees.
 The motion that delegates the authority must clearly specify what the Committee is responsible for.
 A Committee that has received a grant of authority may conduct business within its scope without the need for approval of the delegating body.
 For example, if the General Membership delegates authority over all Coordinated Entry matters to the Coordinated Entry Committee, then the Coordinated Entry Committee can revise its policies and procedures or draft a participation agreement without seeking further approval from the General Membership.
 Standing Committees may have their own Bylaws and will elect their own Chairs (and other Officer positions, as described in the Committee Bylaws).
 The Committees will also set their own meeting schedule and Officer terms, but if they do not, Committee Chairs and Officers should be elected for two-year terms.

 Section 2.
 Membership of Standing Committees.
-Committee Chairs will work with the CoC membership to recruit Fixed Committee Members ("Fixed Members") who will attend meetings regularly, count for quorum purposes, and vote (either on recommendations to be made to the CoC or for decision-making, depending on the grant of authority of the Committee from the CoC).
+Committee Chairs will work with the CoC membership to recruit a minimum of 3 and a maximum of 15 Fixed Committee Members ("Fixed Members") who will attend meetings regularly, count for quorum purposes, and vote (either on recommendations to be made to the CoC or for decision-making, depending on the grant of authority of the Committee from the CoC).
+Committees will be open to all who are interested in attending.